0xPARC/0xparc-intro-book/src/ec.typ

   (You might be wondering how we can do geometry when the coordinates $x$ and $y$ are in a finite field.
-  It turns out that all the geometric operations we're describing -- like finding the intersection of a curve with a line -- can be translated into algebra.
-  And then you just do the algebra in your finite field.
+  It turns out that all the geometric operations we are describing -- like finding the intersection of a curve with a line -- can be translated into algebra, and then you just do the algebra in your finite field.
-  But we'll come back to this.)
+  We will come back to this.)

   Why three points?
   Algebraically, if you take the equations $Y^2 = X^3 + 3$ and $Y = m X + b$